TritonDataCenter/rfd/rfd/0059/README.md

 Triton uses node 0.10 heavily for its services, with node 0.8 and 0.12 being used in a few places.
 0.8 is already EOL, with 0.10 EOL on October 1, and 0.12 EOL on December 31.
-Node.js v4 is currently specified for Long-Term Support (LST), and will remain supported until April 2018.
+Node.js v4 is currently specified for Long-Term Support (LTS), and will remain supported until April 2018.

 It is not critical for internal services to be updated to LTS, although it is desirable, but external services (e.g. Cloudapi and sdc-docker) should be